grpc/grpc-dotnet/examples/README.md

 ## Aggregator

 The aggregator shows how a to make nested gRPC calls (a gRPC service calling another gRPC service).
-The the gRPC client factory is used in ASP.NET Core to inject a client into services.
+The gRPC client factory is used in ASP.NET Core to inject a client into services.
 The gRPC client factory is configured to propagate the context from the original call to the nested call.
-In this example the cancellation request from the client will automatically propagate through to nested gRPC calls.
+In this example the cancellation from the client will automatically propagate through to nested gRPC calls.

 ##### Scenarios: